-People ask me all the time about the bus service in Las Vegas and whether they should consider getting a bus pass while on vacation on the Las Vegas strip.
-The simple answer is no, you don't need a bus pass but you can utilize the public transportation options in Las Vegas.
+People ask about the bus service in Las Vegas and whether they should consider getting a bus pass while on vacation on the Las Vegas strip.
+The simple answer is no, you don't need a bus pass, but you can utilize the public transportation options in Las Vegas.

-You must consider the time of day but taking a bus on the Las Vegas strip can save you some time and money on cab fares.
-However, you must realize that if you get on a bus on a Friday night you might as well take a nap because you will never get to where you are going in time.
+Taking into consideration the time of day, taking a bus on the Las Vegas strip can save you some time and money compared to cab fares.
+However, you must realize that if you get on a bus on a Friday night, you might as well take a nap because you will never get to where you are going on time.

-You can but if you are going to the Las Vegas strip you have to get off at the corner of Tropicana and Las Vegas Blvd. and then transfer to either The "Deuce" strip bus (operates 24 hours) or the strip and Downtown express.
-If you are going Downtown the Westcliff Airport Express is only $2.
-Use Uber, read down below to check out some information on rideshare services in Las Vegas.
+You can, but if you are going to the Las Vegas strip you have to get off at the corner of Tropicana Avenue and Las Vegas Boulevard, and then transfer to either the "Deuce" strip bus (operates 24 hours), or the strip and downtown express.
+If you are going downtown, the Westcliff Airport Express bus may be an option, and it is only $2 (limited hours).

 As of June 2019, fare prices are:

 - 2-Hour all-access pass—$6